ankitbishnoe29/Supplemental-Figures/README.md

-Supplemental figures legends are provided in the docx file.
+Supplementary figures' legends are provided in the docx file.